 Home remedies such as planting marigolds, fritillarias, alliums, and the castor bean plant as mole barriers in the garden is often recommended, but in my experience, doing so provides little to no success.

 Should you get rid of grubs to get rid of moles?

 It’s often recommended that gardeners attempt to get rid of any grubs feeding on their lawn as a first step in figuring out how to get rid of moles in yard and gardens.
 Yes, moles eat grubs; in fact, they’re great at helping to manage Japanese and oriental beetle populations.
 But, getting rid of grubs won’t necessarily get rid of moles.
 Instead, wiping out the grubs may force the moles to create more tunnels to find food.
 They may also turn to eating more earthworms and other soil-dwelling insects, something that may prove more harmful than beneficial.
-Grub management is not an effective solution for mole control, but if you want to give it a go, I recommend spraying your yard with beneficial nematodes or milky spore every spring.
+Grub management is not always an effective solution for mole control, but if you want to give it a go, I recommend spraying your yard with beneficial nematodes or milky spore every spring.

 Are a few soil mounds in your lawn really worth the fight?

 As you can see, it can take a good bit of effort to control moles in the yard, but it’s definitely doable if you’re willing to dedicate the time and money to do so.
 Some gardeners prefer to just look the other way and try their best to remember that moles help aerate the lawn and control several different turf grass pests.
 For those gardeners, moles are nothing more than an occasional nuisance.
 Whether you see moles as friends or foes is up to you.